 The benefit of mandatory reporting is that when the police appear at the accident scene, they will typically make a report on their own.
 Therefore, in most cases, contacting the police and waiting at the crash scene is the only step you will need to take to ensure a report is made.

-Let a Car Accident Lawyer Deal with the Insurance Company for You
+Our Car Accident Lawyer Will Deal With the Insurance Company While You Recover From the Crash

-While you can file a car accident claim without a police report in Texas, it is not advisable.
-However, if possible, securing a copy of the police report could be a vital step toward getting the compensation you deserve.
+While you can file a car accident claim without a police report in Texas, we do not advise that.
+However, if possible, securing a copy of the officer’s report could be a vital step toward getting the compensation you deserve.

-If a police report was not issued in your case, do not lose hope.
-Your car accident attorney could pressure the officer to issue a report in a timely manner.
+If the authorities did not issue a police report in your case, do not lose hope.
+Your car accident attorney could pressure the officer to issue a report promptly.
 If a report is never made, your legal counsel could still help you pursue a claim with your insurance company.
-To learn more, contact Loncar Lyon Jenkins at 800-285-4878 for a free consultation.
+To learn more, call Loncar Lyon Jenkins for a free consultation.
+Our law firm’s attorneys bring more than 35 years of personal injury experience to every case we handle, and we want to put it to work for you.